AUCOHL/Pollen/Readme.md

 # Usage
 ## Top Level Module Generation
-Taking an SoC JSON as specified in the Cloud V SoC Workflow, it generates a Verilog file for a top level SoC, with module instantiation, port analysis and much more being taken care of.
+Taking an SoC JSON, it generates a Verilog file for a top level SoC, with module instantiation, port analysis and much more being taken care of.

 ```bash
     # Execute